NewtonLicciardiJr/HPC/README.md

   How many nodes area available?

-  2. Develop a program in knl
+  2. Evaluation matrix transposition in knl

-    transpose
-run transpose using mcdram
+  2.1 run transpose using mcdram
-run transpose using dram
+  2.2 run transpose using dram
-run transpose in xeon
+  2.3 run transpose in xeon

-test program in python changing the amount of threads
+  What execution presents the best execution time?